PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 The Tailor was confused but after some questions he understood: they were from a giant apple.
 Tom would not share where the apple came from.
 In fact, she seemed to shut down when asked; she started shrinking away.

-The Tailor would liked to have asked more questions.
-He wanted to correlate giant apples and strange boots against stories he had known.
-But The Tailor needed to ask questions to gather more facts.
-Instead the girl was talking less, lips sealed and looking frightened.
+The Tailor would have liked to ask more questions.
+He wanted to correlate giant apples and strange boots against stories he knew.
+But instead of answering questions the girl was talking less, lips sealed and looking frightened.

-To re-engage the girl he diverted the conversation to tales of his own travels from the south.
+To re-engage her, he diverted the conversation to tales of his own travels from the south.
 This woke Tom up, but not the other one: her brother he presumed.

 Tom pressed questions about the south: it's commerce, on cosmopolitan values.
 Each answer was too much for her to grasp, and yet the questions were numerous.
-The Tailor answered as best he could.
+The Tailor answered as best he could, trying to keep up.

 Kim interrupted, slightly angry: “It's cold.”.
 Tom and The Tailor stopped talking and silently agreed, yet they could have talked more.

-The Tailor had not satisfied his curiosity, there was still too much about the girl Tom that was a mystery.
+The Tailor had not satisfied his curiosity, there was still too much about the girl that was a mystery.
 He wanted to stare at her boots, but resisted.

 Tom was equally enthralled by The Tailor.
 The places he had seen; he seems to have seen the whole world!
 This man was friendly, easy to talk to.
 Unlike Jack, The Tailor would listen to what she said.
 He took an interest in her questions, and was gentle with her misunderstandings.
-She felt invigorated.
+She felt invigorated, like she had seen a glimps of the world.

 Listening to his tails of travels and antics, Tom built a picture in her mind of towns further south: of people and lifestyles, how others lived and the wonders of life outside the forest.

-Kim ignored the two while they were talking.
+Kim had ignored the two while they were talking.
 All the time he had been wondering how the town's people choose which building to sleep in.
 He was expecting to fight for space, but he was not sure how it worked here.

 The Tailor did not notice their naivety; how unaccustomed the two were to town life: “Let’s get to the inn.”, and they followed him.